skver0/tetel-vault/infoemeltangol/Structure of the computer.md

 		- Hard Drives
 		- Peripherals
 		- Power supply
-- Main parts of todays computers in detail
+- Main parts of today's computers in detail
 	- **Peripherals**
-		- Connectivity (I/O -> controlled by the I/O controller)
+		- connectivity (I/O -> controlled by the I/O controller)
-			- Extends the capabilities of the host machine
+			- extends the capabilities of the host machine
-			- Are optional in nature
+			- are optional in nature
 			- General external connections(e.g. USB)
-			- ie: printer, keyboard, mouse, headphones, monitor and a lot more
+			- i.e.: printer, keyboard, mouse, headphones, monitor and a lot more
 	- **CPU**
 		- control unit - controls the data coming in and out of the CPU
 		- ALU - data processing, calculations, etc.